-While my PhD project focuses on Arab women’s writings, my research interests vary widely, including feminisms and international feminisms, postcolonial studies, embodiment studies, place and space theory, gender and queer theory, gothic literature, zombie fiction, and monstrosity.
+Roxanne's research focuses on Arab feminist writing, including feminisms and international feminisms, postcolonial studies, protest, embodiment, place and space theory, gender and queer theory, gothic literature, and zombie fiction.